micahstubbs/gridmap-layout-hongkong/examples/data/README.md

 #### Nice to have

-a tool that showed a simple geographic map of the provinces of vietnam that let you draw lines through them to indicate rows or columns
+a tool that showed a simple geographic map of the provinces of hongkong that let you draw lines through them to indicate rows or columns